 Lissett Ferreira, Esq., and Tamara Stack, Esq., will cover the essentials of the promissory note and gift planning, and how to effectively utilize this strategy to help individuals become eligible for institutional Medicaid.

-Prior to starting her own legal practice, Ms. Ferreira served for nearly a decade as a senior court attorney for a New York State Supreme Court judge, first in a matrimonial part, and subsequently in an Article 81 guardianship part.
+Prior to entering private practice, Ms. Ferreira served for nearly a decade as a senior court attorney for a New York State Supreme Court judge, first in a matrimonial part, and thereafter in an Article 81 guardianship part.
 In that capacity, she was involved in hundreds of matrimonial and guardianship matters, developing unparalleled insight and breadth of knowledge in these highly specialized areas of the law.

-Ms. Ferreira is certified under Part 36 of the Rules of the Chief Judge to serve as court evaluator, counsel to guardian, guardian ad litem, and counsel to an Alleged Incapacitated Person.
-She also serves as trustee of several special needs trusts.
+In private practice, Lissett continues to focus on guardianship-related matters and litigation, including representing petitioners filing Article 81 guardianship proceedings, and assisting clients with Medicaid and Medicaid planning.
+Lissett is certified under Part 36 of the Rules of the Chief Judge to serve as court evaluator, counsel to guardian, guardian ad litem, and counsel to an Alleged Incapacitated Person.
+She also serves as a trustee of several special needs trusts.

 Tamara L. Stack concentrates her practice in Elder Law and Trusts & Estates law.
 Ms. Stack’s firm provides professional services in Elder Law matters, including but not limited to Medicaid Planning and applications for home care and nursing home care, asset protection, disability matters, and guardianships.
 The firm is equally experienced in Trusts & Estates Law, providing services in estate planning; drafting Wills and revocable, irrevocable and disability trusts; and estate and trust administration.